ba-13/HackIT_22/Assignment_0/210601_MdRahbar.md

 </pre>
 if file is readable + writable + executable now here, xyz is **rwx** by owner, **r & x** by group and only **r** by others.

+---

+## Git

+It is version control manager/tracker.
+It will track how your file changes and stores/keeps the history of your file(s).
+What they were before and are now.

+### git commands

+git init --> creates a new git repository